-- The dates, times, and the locations where families may apply. - Any system of site-based waiting list(s) offered by GHA - The programs for which applications will be taken. - A brief description of the program. - Limitations, if any, on who may apply.
+- The dates, times, and the locations where families may apply. - The means of application submittal (electronic, paper based, etc.)

+- The programs for which applications will be taken.

+- A brief description of the program.

+- Limitations, if any, on who may apply.

-The open period will be long enough to achieve a waiting list adequate to cover projected turnover over the next twelve (12) months.
-GHA will give notice when opening the wait list when the wait list will close.
+The wait list open period will be long enough to achieve a waiting list adequate to cover projected turnover over the next twelve (12) months.
+GHA will give notice when opening the wait list when the wait list closes.
 GHA may suspend the acceptance of applications if there are enough applicants to fill anticipated openings for the next twelve(12) months.
 The waiting list may not be closed if it would have a discriminatory effect inconsistent with applicable civil rights laws.

-GHA will update the waiting list as needed contacting applicants to determine their continued interest in the program.
+GHA will update the waiting list as needed by contacting applicants to determine their continued interest in the program.
 Those applicants who indicate they are no longer interested or fail to respond to a purge letter will have their names removed from the waiting list.
-At the time of initial application, GHA will advise families of their responsibility and requirement to notify GHA in writing when mailing address or telephone numbers change.
+At the time of initial application, GHA will advise families of their responsibility and requirements to notify GHA in writing when mailing address, email or telephone numbers change.